 What is Magisk Manager?

-Magisk Manager is the app which helps you manage the root apps and allow you to install, update or delete the modules.
-It can also hide root access from specific apps and gives you the ability to Install, update or uninstall the Magisk within the app.
+Magisk Manager is the app that helps you manage the root apps and allow you to install, update or delete the modules.
+It can also hide root access from specific apps and gives you the ability to install, update or uninstall the Magisk within the app.

 Advantages of Magisk

 - MagiskSU: It manages your root apps and gives you the option to Grant or Deny the permission of any application.

 - Magic Mount: It will Modify the system/vendor without tampering with the partitions.

 - Magisk Hide: Magisk will let your device pass the Google SafetyNet and let you hide the certain app which allows you to access banking apps without any issue.

 - Magisk Modules Repo: Just like Xposed, magisk has a vast directory of modules to customize your device.

 - OTA Updates: You can install system OTA updates on rooted phones without any problem.

 - Magisk Manager: Magisk Manager helps you to manage the root apps and allows you to install the modules.